The Be Well Chiropractic

 PNF stretching technique: is used to facilitate the relaxation of muscles to gain range of motion.
 This method uses an isometric contraction rather than an isotonic (static) one.
 The limb is placed in pain-free motion and the contraction is sustained.
 Passive stretching would be utilized for severe injuries when the patient is in too much pain to help the stretch.

 The doctors feel a thorough approach to the body will help have a complete adjustment and the fastest healing.
-Drs.
-Greg and Janelle are the owners of BE Well Chiropractic Spring Hill, TN and BE Well Chiropractic Franklin, TN and live in town with their two daughters.

 REVIEWS FROM PATIENTS